ShortlistShortlistedRemoved from shortlist 162

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG12000B compare to dual fuel generators of similar power (between 9000 and 10000 W).

-- Thanks to an impressive running time of around 12 hours at 50% load, the PG12000B benefits from one of the highest run times among dual fuel generators of a similar output.
+- As the PG12000B features an autonomy of around 12 hours at 50% load, it has one of the highest run times in comparison to the other dual fuel generators of its power range.

 Price comparison